maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 gossip_graph: HashMap<Hash, GossipEvent>
 ```

-- Finally, `Block`s that have made it through the order consensus are considered stable

 ## High level algorithm

 - When a node needs to vote on a new `NodeState`, it creates a `GossipEvent` for this with `self_parent` as the hash of the latest event in its own gossip history and `other_parent` as `None`